These guidelines were updated on January 7, 2016. Please read them carefully before submitting.

 About Passing on Submissions

-Just because we pass on a particular submission does not mean it does not have merit.
-Do not take this personally.
+Just because we pass on a particular submission does not mean it does not have merit — we publish 8-10 pieces in each issue and this often means turning away strong work.
+Do not take editorial decisions personally.
 Just sitting down and getting your thoughts on paper is a task for which you should feel great pride–not everyone can do it.
 Every piece of writing has value.
 We feel it is important to spread the message of being persistent and diligent in your search for publication.
 Never let rejection discourage you from sharing your story.
 Just because it is not right for us does not mean it will not find a more fitting home.
 Write on.